AdaCore/why3/doc/technical.rst

    must be declared for each axiom.
 When an axiom is definitional for several symbols at the same time, several meta must be declared as well.
-The rule of thumb is that an axiom is kept as soon as at least one of the symbols it defines is needed in the remained, otherzise it is discarded.
+The rule of thumb is that an axiom is kept as soon as at least one of the symbols it defines is needed in the remainder, otherwise it is discarded.

 .. why3:transform:: remove_unused_keep_constant